roeelazar/cross_section_topology_3D_reconstruction/README.md

 ## Getting Started

 ### Setting up the environment
-#### Network
 The code is compatible with MATLAB 2018a.

 #### Additional tools
-In order to run the code, one should download [Yalmip optimization package](https://yalmip.github.io/download/) and add in to the path.
+In order to run the code, one should download [Yalmip optimization package](https://yalmip.github.io/download/) and add it to the path.
-Next, you need to choose a solver that is compatible with yalmip, and semidefinite programming (more information [here](https://yalmip.github.io/allsolvers/)).
-In the silicin example and in the paper, mosek solver was used.
+Next, a solver that is compatible with yalmip and semidefinite programming should be installed.
+In the silicon example and in the paper mosek (free for academic use) was used (information about other solvers can be found [here](https://yalmip.github.io/allsolvers/)).

 #### Mex files
-For optimization's running time reduction purposes, a mex file was generated.
+For optimization running time reduction purposes, a mex file was generated.
 If you are using a Windows 64 bit, then no further action is needed.
 Otherwise you need to mex the cpp file located in Utils\mincutMex.cpp.

 ### Downloads
 Clone the repository and work from the project directory.
 Add to the path the folders Utils, Core and Data_structure.